A reproof entereth more into a wise man than an hundred stripes into a fool.

 God has no respect for human intelligence.
 He has chosen men of low intelligence to be His children, so He can crush the pride of intellectuals (I Cor 1:26-29).
 He laughs and mocks man’s so-called intelligence (I Cor 1:19-20; 3:18-20).
-He knows it was the most intelligent men in Israel who crucified His Son, and He knows it is the most intelligent men in this nation who think our ancestors were monkeys and the NEA is not a WMD.
+He knows it was the most intelligent men in Israel who crucified His Son, and He knows it is the most intelligent men in America who think their ancestors were monkeys and the NEA is not a WMD.

 What do you do when you are rebuked?
 Men with intelligence get irritated and justify themselves with scores from past games with yellow blocks.
-Men without intelligence just stare with a glassy look in their eyes, wondering when they can get back to the sports section of the newspaper.
+Men without intelligence just stare with a glassy look in their eyes, wondering when they can get back to ESPN and their video games.
 Wise men, regardless of intelligence, take it to heart, meekly submit to the correction, purpose to change immediately, and love the one rebuking them.

 Since all men arrive in this world totally helpless and ignorant, and their lives only span 70 years on average, here is the factor that indicates the greatest potential for greatness.
 Development and progress of a man in his short lifetime requires frequent and significant change.
 Change requires correction and instruction.
 Men marked for greatness love to be told they are wrong and quickly grasp the opportunity for advancement and refinement.